 - Give a holiday always on public rejoicing-days; it will be considered as a proof of your loyalty; and let that day of the month on which your predecessor died, be always a feast for the boys; it is a tribute due to his memory.

 - Send your boys always on a holiday to see something or other in the neighbourhood; it will please both them and their parents, prevent their lurking about the pantry, and employ your ushers.

 - Boys commonly endeavour on these days to dispatch a letter or two privately.
 It will be your business to intercept them; they may be negligently written; there may be solecisms in them, or misrepresentations of facts, which might be displeasing to their friends.

-- Never punish the favourite of a family, if he have any younger brothers.
+- Never punish the favourite of a family, if he has any younger brothers.

 - Boys who bear flogging best are commonly those who most deserve it.
 If four be accused, therefore, he who bears flogging best is always in the fault.